department-of-veterans-affairs/content-build/.github/PULL_REQUEST_TEMPLATE.md

    - _Add the link to your merged vets-website PR here_

 _**If you do not do this, other applications will break!**_

-## Summary

-- _(Summarize the changes that have been made to the platform)_
-- _(If bug, how to reproduce)_
-- _(What is the solution, why is this the solution)_
-- _(Which team do you work for, does your team own the maintenance of this component?)_
-- _(If using a flipper, what is the end date of the flipper being required/success criteria being targeted)_

-## Related issue(s)

-- _Link to ticket created in va.gov-team repo_
-department-of-veterans-affairs/va.gov-team#0000
-- _Link to previous change of the code/bug (if applicable)_
-department-of-veterans-affairs/vets-website#0000
-- _Link to epic if not included in ticket_
-department-of-veterans-affairs/va.gov-team#0000

 ## Testing done